AlexandruC5/PalmGine-3D/README.md

 # QUICK START #

 1) To use our engine drop one FBX file from "Models" folder.
-2) Inside the engine, will be generated the proper resources.
+2) The proper resources will be generated in the engine.
-3) Go to "Assets" on the right panel of the engine.
+3) Go to "Assets" on the right panel (in-engine).
 4) Click on the Object you want to add to the hierarchy.

 # INNOVATION